 In order of appearance.

-If you have any questions, email eric [at] churchm.ag or use our fancy contact page.
+If you have any questions, email allison [at] churchm.ag or use our Contact page.

 [Image via Oliver Hammond]